-If you’re a driver or delivery person, you cannot drive or bike while intoxicated by law.
+If you're a driver or delivery person, you cannot drive or bike while intoxicated by law.
 The law prohibits driving or biking while under the influence of alcohol, drugs, or any other substance that impairs your ability to operate a vehicle safely.
-If you encounter a rider who is too drunk or rowdy, you have the right to decline the trip for your safety.
+If you encounter a rider who is too drunk or rowdy, you can decline the trip for your safety.

-If you’re a rider and you have reason to believe your driver may be under the influence of drugs or alcohol, ask the driver to end the trip immediately.
+If you're a rider and believe your driver may be under drugs or alcohol, ask the driver to end the trip immediately.
 Then exit the car and call 000/111.
 Once you have left the vehicle, please report your experience to Turvy.

-Riders and their guests, drivers, and delivery people are prohibited from carrying weapons while using the Turvy Platform to the extent permitted by applicable law.
+Riders, their guests, and drivers are prohibited from carrying weapons while using the Turvy Platform to the extent of applicable law.
 In addition, you can learn more about our global Firearms Prohibition Policy here.

 Deception can weaken trust and also be dangerous.
-Intentionally falsifying information or assuming someone else’s identity, for example, when signing in or undergoing a security check, isn’t allowed.
+Intentionally falsifying information or assuming someone else's identity, for example, when signing in or undergoing a security check, isn't allowed.
 It is essential to provide accurate information when reporting incidents, creating and accessing your Turvy accounts, disputing charges or fees, and requesting credits.
-Only request fees or refunds that you’re entitled to, and use offers and promotions only as intended.
-Don’t knowingly complete invalid transactions.
+You can only request fees or refunds you're entitled to and use offers and promotions only as intended.
+Don't knowingly complete invalid transactions.

 Fraudulent activity may also include, but not be limited to: deliberately increasing the time or distance of a trip for fraudulent purposes or otherwise; accepting trip requests without the intention to complete, including provoking riders to cancel for fraudulent purposes; creating dummy accounts for fraudulent purposes; claiming fraudulent fees or charges, like false cleaning fees; intentionally requesting, accepting or completing fraudulent or falsified trips; actions intended to disrupt or manipulate the normal functioning of the Turvy Platform, including managing the settings on the phone to prevent the proper functioning of the platform and the GPS; abusing promotions and not using them for their intended purpose; disputing charges for fraudulent or illegitimate reasons; creating improper duplicate accounts; or falsifying documents, records or other data for fraudulent purposes.

-To enhance the safety of each experience, off-app pickups are prohibited.
+Off-app pick-ups are prohibited.
 The law also bans street hails or touting while using the Turvy Platform, so never solicit or accept payment outside the Turvy Platform.
-Riders should not pay for trips in cash and rider trips from drivers outside the Turvy Platform.
+Likewise, riders should not pay for trips in cash and rider trips from drivers outside the Turvy Platform.